Cancel anytime

 Strengths

-- Strong government relationships
+- Strong relationships with governments

 - Diversified product portfolio